hotbrightsunshine/mandelbrotpp/README.md

 -  [ ] Introduce **GPU calculation**.
 -  [ ] Enable **multi-threading** calculations to fasten up the overall process.
 -  [ ] Scale the window for big resolutions, so that almost invisible pixels are not included in the calculations.
+-  [ ] Once implemented the Scale functionality, the program may start rendering the Mandelbrot set with a low resolution, so that panning and zooming are less expensive.
+Inspiration: [Reddit](https://www.reddit.com/r/math/comments/15h4lmt/broken_mandelbrot_set_looks_awesome_would_this/).
 -  [x] Once the vector is initialized, only its values should change; the vector shall not be initialized once again at every calculation.

 ## Preview